 |Small Cap Value Fund||5.0%|

-Joseph R. Gaffoglio, Executive Vice President and Chief Operating Officer of the Adviser, joined the Adviser in 2005 and has approximately 24 years of experience in the financial industry.
+Joseph R. Gaffoglio, Executive Vice President and Chief Operating Officer and Head of Investment Strategy of the advisor, joined the Adviser in 2005 and has approximately 24 years of experience in the financial industry.
 Mr. Gaffoglio’s primary focus has been quantitative research and risk management.
 He has been responsible for managing the Retirement Funds and Allocation Funds since 2014 and the large cap portions of the All America Fund and Composite Fund since May 2016.